The BEST Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!

 - 1/2 teaspoon red pepper flakes

-- Add the garlic and fry until fragrant (about 30 seconds).
-Add the onion, peppers, carrot, mushrooms and the herbs; sauté for 5 minutes until the onion is transparent and the vegetables are beginning to soften.
+- Add remaining oil to the pan.
+Sauté the onion until transparent, about 3-4 minutes.
+Add in garlic and cook until fragrant, about 30 seconds.
+Add the peppers, carrot, mushrooms and herbs; cook for 5 minutes until vegetables begin to soften.

-- Add the crushed tomatoes, tomato paste, Roma tomatoes and chill flakes.
+- Add crushed tomatoes, tomato paste, Roma tomatoes and chill flakes.
 Season with salt and pepper to your tastes.
-Continue to cook over stove top OR in the oven following the instructions below.
+Return chicken pieces to the skillet and continue to cook over stove top OR in the oven following the instructions below.

-- Mix all of the ingredients together; cover with lid, reduce heat and allow to simmer (while stirring occasionally) for 30-40 minutes or until the meat is falling off the bone.
+- Mix all of the ingredients together; cover with lid, reduce heat to low and allow to simmer (while stirring occasionally) for 40 minutes or until the meat is falling off the bone.
 Add in the olives, allow to simmer for a further 10 minutes.
 Garnish with parsley and serve immediately.

 TO MAKE AHEAD: